colineckert/obsidian-things/README.md

 1. Open the **Settings** in Obsidian
 1. Navigate to **Appearances** tab under **Options**
 1. Under the **Themes** section, click on the dropdown menu next to **Theme** heading
-1. Select for `Things` and then you're done! 🎉
+1. Select `Things` and then you're done! 🎉

 ## Feedback